mattlogan/RhymeCity/README.md

 ### Api Key

 You'll need an [api key](https://www.mashape.com/wordsapi/wordsapi) for the Words API to run it yourself.
+Add it to a strings resources file and call it `api_key`.

 ### License